mx1001/hardops_manual/docs/mirror_symmetry.md

 ___
 When it comes to Hard Ops there are 3 ways mirroring is dealt with.
- - Mirror Mirror - (integrated into Hard Ops) non destructively via modifiers
+ - Mirror Mirror - (integrated) non destructively via modifiers. works based off of object selection
  - [AutoMirror](http://blenderaddonlist.blogspot.com/2014/07/addon-auto-mirror.html) -
- this plugin is separate however is capable of bisecting a model and adding a mirror modifier
+(separate) this plugin is capable of bisecting a model and adding a mirror modifier
  - Symmetrize - these options use blender's own symmetrize for all axis and is built in.
 This is my default choice for symmetry

  > The tools depend on the case however they all provide unique solutions for